 In this section we prove Theorems~\ref{thm:ldp-halo}--\ref{thm:ldp-volume}.
 Section~\ref{SS:admissible} takes a closer look at the properties of admissible sets (Lemmas~\ref{lem:admissible}--\ref{lem:boundary}).
 Section~\ref{isoper} gives the proof of Theorem~\ref{thm:isope}.
-The proof requires two isoperimetric inequalities (Lemmas~\ref{lem:isopequiv}--\ref{L:isope}), which are analogues of the classical isoperimetric and Bonnesen inequalities, and imply that the minimisers of $I$ in \eqref{ihalo} are discs and that the difference of $I$ with its minimum can be quantified in terms of the Hausdorff distance to these discs.
-Section~\ref{LDP-WR} proves the large deviation principle for the centres of the 2-discs in the Widom-Rowlinson model (Proposition~\ref{prop:ldp-centers}), and uses this to prove Theorems~\ref{thm:ldp-halo} and \ref{thm:ldp-volume}.
+The proof requires two isoperimetric inequalities (Lemmas~\ref{lem:isopequiv}--\ref{L:isope}), which are analogues of the classical isoperimetric and Bonnesen inequalities, and imply that the minimisers of $I$ in \eqref{ihalo} are disks and that the difference of $I$ with its minimum can be quantified in terms of the Hausdorff distance to these disks.
+Section~\ref{LDP-WR} proves the large deviation principle for the centres of the unit disks in the Widom-Rowlinson model (Proposition~\ref{prop:ldp-centers}), and uses this to prove Theorems~\ref{thm:ldp-halo} and \ref{thm:ldp-volume}.